polinetuch/budget-app/README.md

 View app here:

-This is a frontend web application, which allows manage and store their income and expenses.
+This is a frontend web application, which allows user manage and store their income and expenses.
 Users can:
    1. Select options: expense ' - '  or income ' + '
    2. Add a description
    3. Enter value of income or expense